czagrzebski/MC-Server-Manager/README.md

 # MC-Server-Manager

-A web-based minecraft server management utility built using Node, Express, and React.
+A web-based minecraft server management utility built with Node, Express, and React.

 Currently in early development.